prosaugat/SysInfo/README.md

 ## Usage

-1. Clone the repository or download the Perl script: git clone
+1. Clone the repository or download the Perl script.